Tootsie: Home media

 The film was first released on CED Videodisc in 1983, on VHS and Betamax videocassettes by RCA/Columbia Pictures Home Video in 1985 and on DVD in 2001.
 These releases were distributed by Columbia TriStar Home Video.
 The film was also released by the Criterion Collection in a LaserDisc edition in 1992.
 A special 25th-anniversary edition DVD was released by Sony Pictures in 2008.
 The film was released on Blu-ray disc in 2013, but only for selected international territories such as Germany and Japan.
 The film was released on Blu-ray and DVD by the Criterion Collection on December 16, 2014.

 Musical adaptation

 A stage musical of the film premiered at the Cadillac Palace Theatre in Chicago from September 11 to October 14, 2018, before opening on Broadway in the spring of 2019.
 The musical has music and lyrics by David Yazbek.
-Robert Horn wrote the book, Denis Jones choreographed and Scott Ellis directed.
+Robert Horn wrote the book, Denis Jones choreographed, and Scott Ellis directed.
 Santino Fontana starred as Michael Dorsey.
-He was joined by Lilli Cooper as Julie Nichols, Sarah Stiles as Sandy Lester, John Behlmann as Max Van Horn, Andy Grotelueschen as Jeff Slater, Julie Halston as Rita Mallory, Tony Award winner Michael McGrath as Stan Fields and Tony nominee Reg Rogers as Ron Carlisle.
+He was joined by Lilli Cooper as Julie Nichols, Sarah Stiles as Sandy Lester, John Behlmann as Max Van Horn, Andy Grotelueschen as Jeff Slater, Julie Halston as Rita Mallory, Michael McGrath as Stan Fields, and Reg Rogers as Ron Carlisle.